GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 How to read guitar tabs

-In the world of guitar playing, being able to read guitar music is a valuable skill that can open up a whole new world of possibilities.
-Whether you’re a beginner or an experienced guitar player, understanding how to read guitar tabs and sheet music can greatly enhance your ability to learn and play songs.
-With Yousician, you’ll discover the basics of reading guitar music and gain the knowledge you need to start playing your favorite songs using guitar tablature.
+When learning to play the guitar, one simple tool expands the number of songs you can play more than any other.
+Whether you’re a beginner or an experienced guitar player, understanding how to read guitar tabs can greatly enhance your ability to learn and play songs.
+With the help of tabs, you can play any song on the guitar without learning sheet music.
+We’ll help you discover the basics of reading guitar music and gain the knowledge you need to start playing your favorite songs.

-While it’s great to learn standard notation too, most guitarists tend to use “tablature” (“tab” or “tabs” for short) as it’s so easy and intuitive to read.
-With the guitar tab, you can learn chords, single-note melodies, double stops, solos, and so much more.
+While it’s great to learn standard notation, most guitarists tend to use “tablature” (“tab” or “tabs” for short) because it’s easy and intuitive to read.
+Guitar tabs allow you to learn chords, complex melodies, double stops, solos, and so much more.

-There are special notations with guitar tabs that show you how to play almost any type of articulation or effect that you can think of — such as hammer-ons, pull-offs, slides, and bends.
+The basic tab notation shows you how to play almost any type of articulation or effect you can think of — such as hammer-ons, pull-offs, slides, and bends.

 What do guitar tabs look like?

 The tab line itself is laid out intuitively.
 There are six lines that run horizontally (left to right) across the page.
-The lines on a guitar tab represent the six guitar strings: The line at the bottom is the 6th string (the thickest string), and the line at the top is the 1st string (the thinnest string).
-It’s like looking down at a guitar sitting in your lap, with the big E string closest to you and the thin E string furthest away.
+The lines on a guitar tab represent the six guitar strings: the line at the bottom is the low E-string (the thickest string, also known as the 6th string), and the line at the top is the high E-string (the thinnest string, or the 1st string).
+It’s like looking down at a guitar sitting on your lap, with the low E-string closest to you and the high E-string furthest away.

-Let’s take a more detailed look at how to read guitar tabs in practice.
-Although there might be a lot to unpack here, reading guitar tabs will make it so much easier to learn new songs.
-Whether you want to play guitar using chords, practice complex fingerpicking patterns, or shred away like a maniac, a guitar tab can show all of that and more.
+Let’s take a more detailed look at how to read guitar tabs.
+Although there might be a lot to unpack here, this section will make it much easier to learn new songs.
+Whether you want to play guitar using chords, practice complex fingerpicking patterns, or shred away like a maniac, guitar tabs can help.

 Guitar chords